-- The campus COVID-19 policies and procedures to protect employees from COVID-19 hazards. - Information regarding COVID-19-related benefits for those who may be required to quarantine or isolate.
-Employee benefit during COVID-19 will be emailed directly to case at the conclusion of completing the online survey. - The fact that COVID-19 is an infectious disease that can be spread through the air when an infectious person talks or vocalizes, sneezes, coughs, or exhales; that COVID-19 may be transmitted when a person touches a contaminated object and then touches their eyes, nose, or mouth, although that is less common; and that an infectious person may have no symptoms. - The fact that particles containing the virus can travel more than six feet, especially indoors, so physical distancing must be combined with other controls, including face coverings and hand hygiene, to be effective. - The importance of frequent hand washing with soap and water for at least 20 seconds and using hand sanitizer when employees do not have immediate access to a sink or hand washing facility, and that hand sanitizer does not work if the hands are soiled.
+- The Campuses COVID-19 policies and procedures to protect employees from COVID-19 hazards. - Information regarding COVID-19-related benefits for those who may be required to quarantine or isolate.
+Human Resources provides this information and can be found on the COVID-19 employee information page. - The fact that COVID-19 is an infectious disease that can be spread through the air when an infectious person talks or vocalizes, sneezes, coughs, or exhales; that COVID-19 may be transmitted when a person touches a contaminated object and then touches their eyes, nose, or mouth, although that is less common; and that an infectious person may have no symptoms. - The fact that particles containing the virus can travel more than six feet, especially indoors, so physical distancing must be combined with other controls, including face coverings and hand hygiene, to be effective. - The importance of frequent hand washing with soap and water for at least 20 seconds and using hand sanitizer when employees do not have immediate access to a sink or hand washing facility, and that hand sanitizer does not work if the hands are soiled.

-- Proper use of face coverings and the fact that face coverings are not respiratory protective equipment. - COVID-19 symptoms, and the importance of not coming to work and obtaining a COVID-19 test if the employee has COVID-19 symptoms. - Benefits of receiving the vaccine and that you can still come down with COVID-19 if you are vaccinated, but severity of symptoms is greatly reduced.
+- Proper use of face coverings and the fact that face coverings are not respiratory protective equipment. - COVID-19 symptoms, and the importance of not coming to work and obtaining a COVID-19 test if the employee has COVID-19 symptoms. - • - Benefits of receiving the vaccine and that you can still come down with COVID-19 if you are vaccinated but severity of symptoms is greatly reduced.